danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 #### 3.11.1 While Loop
 While loop is another type of loop for executing iterations.
 The statement is executed until the condition is true, it will stop as soon as it is false.

-For example, `while(millis() < wait){}` in line 77 which tells the computer to do nothing if the value of `millis()` <span class="ref">(ref: https://p5js.org/reference/#/p5/millis, this is a p5.js syntax, returning the number of milliseconds since the staring the program.
+For example, `while(millis() < wait){}` in line 77 tells the computer to do nothing if the value of `millis()` <span class="ref">(ref: https://p5js.org/reference/#/p5/millis, this is a p5.js syntax, returning the number of milliseconds since the staring the program.
 It is similar to frameCount but it is count by miniseconds)</span> is smaller than the value of the `wait` variable.
 Once the condition is false (i.e `millis()` is not longer small than `wait`), the loop will be ended and the program can proceed to the next line.
 This example is located towards the end of the program when all the asterisks are drawn but need to wait for a certain time to reset the canvas and restart drawing again.
 Therefore, this while-loop serves the purpose of a pause sign, freezing the program from running because there is literaly nothing between the opening and closing brackets.

 ## While()